dotnet/dotnet-docker/samples/dotnetapp/push-image-to-acr.md

 # Push Docker Images to Azure Container Registry

-You can build and push .NET Core container images to [Azure Container Registry (ACR)](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal).
-These instructions help you do that and are based on the [.NET Core Docker Sample](README.md).
+This sample demonstrates hot to push .NET Core container images to [Azure Container Registry (ACR)](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal).
+The instructions are based on the [.NET Core Docker Sample](README.md).

 These instructions use the [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli) and the [Docker client](https://www.docker.com/products/docker).

+The same instructions are also available to [push to Azure DockerHub](push-image-to-dockerhub.md).

 ## Create ACR Registry